EOSLaoMao/eos-cluster-generator/README.md

 For test purpose, this tool use a self built docker image with eos source code changed unstage timeframe from 3 days to 5 mins.

-The image this tool use is : `johnnyzhao/eos:v1.0.1-unstake-5-mins`
+The image this tool use is : `johnnyzhao/eos:v1.0.1-unstake-5-mins`, as you can see, we have change some paramaters to make sure you can get you tokens back in 5 mins.
+The change is here: https://github.com/EOSLaoMao/eos/pull/1/files

 ### 0. Clone this project